 Interest expense in 1997 will increase significantly due to the issuance, on December 12, 1996, of a note for approximately \$15.0 in connection with the purchase of the remaining 70% minority interest in Hub North Central.
 Interest expense related to tractor purchases will continue to increase as the Company continues expansion into Company-owned drayage operations.
 Management estimates interest expense as it relates to the balloon notes assumed or issued in connection with the acquisition of Hub Partnerships will continue to decline on a quarterly basis as the various operating partnerships continue to make discretionary principal payments.
-Interest expense related to the notes issued in conjunction with the acquisition of APLDDS will decline from current levels in May of 1997, 1998 and 1999, coincident with the required principal payment terms.
+Interest expense related to the notes issued in conjunction with the acquisition of APLDDS will decline from current levels in May of 1997, 1998 and 1999, coincident with the required principal payment the APLDDS notes, (iii) make payments on the note issued to acquire the remaining interest in Hub North Central, (iv) make down payments on tractors, (v) fund working capital needs for those operating companies starting their own Company-owned drayage operations, (vi) fund the purchase of the remaining minority interest in any of its operating partnerships and (vii) increase the Company's capital investment in an international joint venture.

 Management estimates that interest income will likely decrease from current levels.
-Factors that could cause such a decrease are the possible use of cash to (i) make payments on the balloon notes, (ii) make payments on the APLDDS notes, (iii) make payments on the note issued to acquire the remaining interest in Hub North Central, (iv) make down payments on tractors, (v) fund working capital needs for those operating companies starting their own Company-owned drayage operations, (vi) fund the purchase of the remaining minority interest in any of its operating partnerships and (vii) increase the Company's capital investment in an international joint venture.
+Factors that could cause such a decrease are the possible use of cash to (i) make payments on the balloon notes, (ii) make payments on are owned 100% by the Company and those which are owned less than 100% by the Company.
+The purchase of the remaining minority interest in Hub North Central, assuming all other factors affecting minority interest are equal, should cause minority interest as a percentage of income before minority interest to decline.